AdaCore/gnatcoll-core/docs/building.rst

   sources.
 This link should be created in the root GNATColl directory.

-* Otherwise, recent versions of GNAT include an additional `gnat_util.gpr` project file.
-This project contains the required subset of the sources.
+* Otherwise, recent versions of GNAT are distributed with a :file:`libgpr` library that contains the project parser.
+GNATCOLL will automatically make use of it.
   You must use the same version of GNAT that GNATColl was released with, otherwise the sources might not be compatible.
-  If you have an older version of GNAT, you could also chose to install `gnat_util` independently.
+  If you have an older version of GNAT, you could also chose to install `libgpr` independently.

 If neither of the above is satisfied, GNATColl will not include support for `GNATCOLL.Projects`.
+You can also explicitly disable project support by configuring with `--disable-project`.

 The `configure` command accepts a variety of arguments;
 the following are likely to be the most useful: